 - If interest in a romantic or sexual relationship develops over time between Personnel and an Attendee, such a relationship must be approached with restraint and sensitivity – in no case should it occur during or immediately after a retreat.
 A minimum time period of three months or longer from the last contact, and a clear understanding from both parties that the Personnel-Attendee relationship has ended, must be coupled with a conscious commitment to enter into a caring relationship that brings no harm to either party or their relations or intimates.

 We understand that some members of our community may opt to engage in ancient esoteric tantric sexual practices.
 As a community, we accept individual paths of spiritual growth.
-However, recognizing the complex emotions that any form of sexual intimacy may generate, Personnel shall not engage in any form or variation of tantric practice with Attendees except in the context of a permitted, committed romantic relationship and in accord with particular retreat guidelines.
+However, recognizing the complex emotions that any form of sexual intimacy may generate, Personnel shall not engage in any form or variation of tantric practice with Attendees except in the context of a permitted, committed romantic relationship.

 4. We undertake the precept of refraining from harmful speech.